erikerlandson/coulomb/README.md

 #### Unit Conversions

-As described in the previous section, unit quantities can be converted from one unit type to another when the two types are compatible.
+As described in the previous section, unit quantities can be converted from one unit type to another when the two types are convertable.
 Unit conversions come in a few different forms:
 ```scala
 // Implicit conversion